“I want more — everywhere — for less.”

-As one of the most popular streaming services with over 163 million monthly average users, YouTube’s subscription offering gives you around 60 channels along with cloud DVR functionality.
+As one of the most popular streaming services with over 163 million monthly average users, YouTube’s subscription offering gives you around 60 channels along with unlimited cloud DVR functionality.

 OTT stands for over-the-top, a term typically used to describe content media platforms or programs that send content like videos directly to users through the internet.
 In simple terms, it’s how YouTube, Facebook, Netflix, etc. have been streaming their videos from the very beginning — all to say it’s incredibly successful and super important to consider if you’re currently creating content.
 Learn more about OTT here.